kiana0512/aigc-content-pipeline/README.md

 # game-aigc-asset-workflow
-Experimental workflow for game-oriented AIGC asset generation, including prompt design, style control, batch production, and reusable content pipelines.
+This repository contains an experimental AIGC workflow for game-oriented asset production.
+It focuses on character concept art, UI icons, and stylized visual content generation using ComfyUI, Stable Diffusion, LoRA, and ControlNet, with an emphasis on reusable prompt templates, controllable generation, and integration with game development pipelines.